 Women entrepreneurs have to undergo a lot in rising and meeting the financial needs of the business, bankers, creditors and financial institutes are not coming to the fore to provide financial assistance to women borrowers on the ground of their less credit worthiness and more chances of business failure.
 They also face financial problem due to shortage of finances in raw materials, work-in-progress finished goods and non-receipt of payment from customers in time.

-Dynamics of Socio Economic Development vi) Tough Competitions
+vi) Tough Competitions